Women in Qatar

-While non-Qatari women are NOT expected to wear the Abaya, a black robe-like covering, expat women should dress appropriately for shopping malls, the souqs, the Corniche and other public areas.
+While non-Qatari women are not expected to wear the abaya, a black robe-like covering, expat women should dress appropriately for shopping malls, the souqs, the Corniche and other public areas.
 This means covering the arms, at least with short sleeves, and wearing dresses, skirts and shorts that come past the knee.

 Making friends in Qatar

-Many of the expat women in Qatar are homemakers who have travelled for the sake of their husband’s jobs who have suddenly found they don’t have to “make home” in Qatar.
+Many of the expat women in Qatar are homemakers who have travelled for the sake of their husband’s jobs and have suddenly found that they don’t have to “make home” in Qatar.
 House help is widely available at a reasonable price – one of the great benefits of living here, particularly for those with young children.
 As a result, expat women may find infinitely more hours to spend with their family and friends or on hobbies.

-But as there are many, many others in this situation, there is a varied social scene with potluck, writing, book, and other interest groups which are generally open to all women.
-Notices of their meetings are posted regularly in the local magazines as well as online using social media, such as Twitter and Facebook.
+As there are many others in this situation, however, there is a varied social scene with potluck, writing groups, book clubs, and other interest groups that are generally open to all women.
+Activities such as salsa and creative writing have sprung up in recent years.
+Notices of their meetings are posted regularly in local magazines as well as on social media platforms such as Twitter and Facebook.

 Due to the somewhat transient nature of expat life in Qatar, many people stay an average of only three years.
 Most of the groups (and people in general) are used to welcoming new arrivals and are very good at making fresh assignees feel welcome.
-If you don’t find a group for your particular interest, it is fairly easy to start one.
-Activities such as salsa and creative writing have sprung up in recent years.
+If a new arrival doesn’t find a group for their particular interest, it is fairly easy to start one.

-Only those who deliberately limit the amount of time they spend at work and on email will find opportunities to explore the city and establish relationships outside of work.
+Only those who deliberately limit the amount of time they spend at work and on email will find opportunities to explore the city and establish relationships outside of it.
 It’s important to make this effort, and there are networks related to professional working women that could be useful in helping to meet other women who aren’t able to develop friendships over coffee mornings.

 For those looking to make connections in the local community or outside the bubble of their living/working conditions, this takes a fair amount of determination, but it can be done.
-The transient nature of the expat community means those who stay longer than three years – Qatari and non-Qatari – can be weary of the steady stream of inquiries by newcomers, and may be reluctant to make new friends.
-The best way to break into these communities is get involved in meaningful activities, like volunteering and participating in charity work, and to give friendships time to develop.
+The transient nature of the expat community means that those who stay longer than three years – Qatari and non-Qatari – can be weary of the steady stream of inquiries by newcomers, and may be reluctant to make new friends.
+The best way to break into these communities is to get involved in meaningful activities, like volunteering and participating in charity work, and to give friendships time to develop.